SF-Nexus/Extracted-Features/notebooks/notebooks.md

 1. **Text Sectioning & Disaggregation:** Segments and disaggregates (alphabetizes) texts in a corpus based on chapters, chunks of chapters, and chunks of n length
 2. **Cleaning and Basic Text Analysis:** Methods for cleaning the segmented and disaggregated text files and performing word counts, chapter counts, stopword removal, and other basic frequency calculations and enrichment processes.
 3. **LDA Topic Modeling:** Performs LDA topic modeling on disaggregated corpus
-4. **BERTopic Topic Modeling:** Performs BERTopic topic modeling on disaggregated corpus
+4. **BERTopic Topic Modeling:** Performs BERTopic topic modeling on aggregated corpus